r-morato/RMHL-Terraform/README.md

 terraform apply
 ```

-Make sure your Proxmox credentials and provider config are set up before running anything.
+Make sure your Terraform provider for Proxmox is configured correctly.

 ---

 ## Final Notes

-This repo is one piece of a bigger system — a homelab designed to be clean, modular, and mostly self-maintaining.
-Terraform helps keep everything predictable and version-controlled, while leaving plenty of room to grow and experiment.
+This project is part of my broader homelab setup.
+It’s designed to be easy to manage, update, and scale over time.
+Using Terraform helps me keep everything consistent and avoids surprises when things change.

-Whether you're managing a few services or an entire fleet of LXCs, infrastructure-as-code makes life easier — and honestly, a lot more fun.
+Still a work in progress — and probably always will be — but that’s the point.